 What about medical care?

-The State of Illinois furnishes each child with a medical card for necessary medical treatment and preventative medicine. the medical care is, also, accepted for hospital visits and approved prescriptions through recommended physicians and dentists.
+The State of Illinois furnishes each child with a medical card for necessary medical treatment and preventative medicine.
+The medical card is also accepted for hospital visits and approved prescriptions through recommended physicians and dentists.

 How long does it take to get a foster child?